FatimahMohamed/Capstone/README.md

 ## CSS Validation

+**Validation Context:**
+The W3C CSS Validator has not been updated to fully recognize modern CSS3 features and framework patterns.
+These warnings indicate the use of:
+- Advanced CSS3 specifications that are widely supported but not yet in the validator's ruleset
+- Vendor prefixes that ensure cross-browser compatibility
+- Framework-specific design patterns that are industry standard

-The application's custom CSS was validated using the W3C CSS Validator and passed without any errors.
-However, the validator reported numerous warnings related to modern CSS features and third-party frameworks, which are expected and do not affect functionality or performance:
+The validator reported numerous warnings related to modern CSS features and third-party frameworks, which are expected and do not affect functionality or performance:

 **Third-Party Framework Warnings:**